home-assistant/brands/README.md

 - Interlaced is preferred (also known as progressive).
 - Images with transparency is preferred.
 - If multiple images are available, the ones optimized for a white background are preferred.
+  - Images optimized for a dark background can be prefixed with `dark_`
 - The image should be trimmed, so it contains the minimum amount of empty space on the edges.
   This includes things like white/black/any color borders or transparent spacing around the actual subject in the image.